-- 1. First Extension.
-A one-year extension may be requested as an exception to Graduate School policy for students not able to complete their master's degree in 6 years or doctoral degree in 10 years from the beginning date of the earliest course applied toward the degree.
+1. First Extension.

+A one-year extension may be requested by the thesis/dissertation chair as an exception to Graduate School policy in the following circumstances:

+Students who have not completed their master's degree within the 6-year time limit.
+Students who have not completed their doctoral degree within 3 years of the semester they pass their preliminary exam or within 10 years from the beginning date of the earliest course applied toward the degree.
+(Student must meet both deadlines.)

 The student must make a formal request in writing to their thesis/dissertation chair.
-The thesis /dissertation chair must discuss this situation with the student and they should mutually outline a plan for completion within one year.
-The thesis/dissertation chair must then consult with the thesis/dissertation committee and, if all agree, forward a memorandum to the Chair of the Anthropology Department.
-The thesis/dissertation chair must explain why this exception is requested, the thesis/dissertation chair should indicate the committee support of this request and provide the new timeline for degree completion.
-The Department Chair will then forward a memorandum to an Associate Dean of the Graduate School requesting a one-year extension and including the information outlined above.
-An Associate Dean of the Graduate School will grant, or reject, the exception to policy and this decision will be communicated to the Anthropology Department Chair and recorded in the student's file. - 2.
-Second Extension.
-If, after having been granted a 1st extension, a 2nd extension for one year may be requested by using the procedure outlined below.
-The 2nd extension is a serious matter and should be considered a final stage of the process to complete the degree.
-The student must request a 2nd extension to their thesis/dissertation chair.
-The student must explain, in writing, why they were unable to complete the thesis/dissertation after a first extension.
-They also must develop a detailed time-line for completing the thesis/dissertation if they would be granted a 2nd extension.
+The thesis/dissertation chair must then discuss this situation with the student and they should mutually outline a plan for completion within one year.
+The thesis/dissertation chair must then consult with the thesis/dissertation committee and, if all agree, forward to an Associate Dean of the Graduate School a memorandum for review requesting a one-year extension.
+The thesis/dissertation chair must explain why this exception is requested, and the thesis/dissertation chair should indicate the support of this request by the student's committee.
+An Associate Dean of the Graduate School will grant or reject the exception to the policy and this decision will be communicated to the thesis/dissertation chair and recorded in the student's file.
+Note: Students must be enrolled for a minimum of two research credits during either the fall or the spring semester of a First Extension (enrollment is required in the semester of degree completion).